ai-se/cocomo/doc/cocomo.md

   return out
 ````

+Two little details

-(Note that I slipped in the range of value `kloc` values
++ Note one cheat:  I slipped in the range of value `kloc` values
-into `ranges` (2 to 1000).)
+  into `ranges` (2 to 1000).

-Using `ranges`, we can do a little defensive programming.
++ Using `ranges`, we can do a little defensive programming.
-Suppose a function describes a project by return a dictionary
+    + Suppose a function describes a project by return a dictionary
       whose keys are meant to be valid COCOMO variables and whose
       values are meant to be numbers for legal COCOMO ranges.
-The following decorator calls that function at load time
+    + The following decorator calls that function at load time
       and compile time and checks that all its keys and
       values are valid.
-For an example of its usage, see below
-(the functions describing JPL projects).

 ````python
 def ok(f):